 Veterans represent around 7 percent of the US population.
 Sixty-eight percent (13.9 million) of US veterans are age 55 and older, and 23 percent are over 75 years old.
-As of 2016, the number of Gulf War-era (August 1990-present) veterans exceeds the number of Vietnam-era veterans.
+As of 2016, the number of Gulf War-era (August 1990-present) veterans exceeded the number of Vietnam-era veterans.
 The most recent data released by the US Census Bureau estimated that there were more than 7.3 million Gulf War-era veterans, nearly 6.5 million Vietnam-era veterans, over 1.4 million Korean War veterans, and over 600,000 World War II veterans.
 California has the largest population of veterans in the country, followed by Florida and Texas.

 However, it is also important to recognize that research has found that veterans who have never been deployed to war zones may have also been diagnosed with military-connected mental health conditions and physical injuries.
 Military training and service expose individuals to unique and heightened risk of trauma.